 An important remaining tangible object of that failed 1947 shutdown is one of the ten Faegol Twin Coach motor buses Muni bought specifically to replace the Powell cable cars.
 Lapham used these buses, which looked very modern for the era (and featured the same bodies as a fleet of trolley buses Muni bought a few years later) as props to try to convince voters to scrap the cables.
 One of the buses was even posed misleadingly next to a Cal Cable car, which as we said was not threatened by Lapham’s proposal (photo below).

 The buses were assigned to other lines and were ultimately retired.
-Muni reacquired No. 0163 from a museum many years ago.
-Market Street Railway volunteers helped refurbish it cosmetically after it arrived in town, and we’ve asked Muni to display it this fall for Muni Heritage Weekend, the annual celebration of San Francisco transit history we co-sponsor with Muni’s parent, SFMTA.
-The dates for this celebration have not yet been finalized, but it’s looking like September 9-10.
+Muni reacquired Coach 0163 from a museum many years ago.
+Market Street Railway volunteers helped refurbish it cosmetically after it arrived in town, and Muni’s great bus maintenance wizards expect to finish a full restoration in 2022.